liuchengxu/vim-better-default/README.md

 There are some general settings for convenience in almost everyone's `.vimrc` file.
 Let's shorten your `.vimrc` and make the default vim better.

+In the beginning, I wrote this for simplifying my `.vimrc` file.
+You can see [space-vim](https://github.com/liuchengxu/space-vim) for more information about the principle of my vim configurations.
+If you're new to Vim, you can install [vim-better-default](https://github.com/liuchengxu/vim-better-default) as a starting point, rather than copying some random vimrc you found.

 ## Installation

 This plugin can be installed with a varity of plugin managers, such as: